telerik/xamarin-forms-docs/index.md

  - [Getting started with UI for Xamarin on Windows]({%slug getting-started%})
  - [Getting started with UI for Xamarin on Mac]({%slug getting-started-mac%})
  - [UI for Xamarin Support and Learning Resources](http://www.telerik.com/support/xamarin-ui)

-> Note: You can find more controls in the UI for iOS and UI for Android than what is supported by the Xamarin bindings.
-For a list of the supported controls, you can refer to the [UI for Xamarin](http://www.telerik.com/xamarin-ui) product page.